 Fort A.P.
 HillVirginia

-• USAMDW Commanding General is the Senior Commander for Fort A.P.
+• USAMDW Commanding General has Senior Commander responsibilities for Fort A.P.
 Hill.

 • All-purpose regional training center serving every component of the U.S. Armed Forces, Active and Reserve, and multiple government agencies.